• Skip to main content

 Pecan-crusted chicken can be served as an entree, substituted for the shrimp in my Shrimp Cobb Salad, or served on a bun topped with honey mustard as a pecan-crusted chicken sandwich.

-Does it need a dipping sauce?
+Does this pecan chicken need a dipping sauce?

 Can this recipe be made ahead?